rocco/rocco.github.io/_source/index.md

 **My professional aim is to stay on top of recent web technology and educate my clients about it.**

+You are a running a startup, IT-department or a similar software development company?

 **I can help your team improve**

 - their technology and tool selection